About

 Ann Marie Stein (Secretary) has over thirty years of experience in arts, education, media and small business administration and is also a photographer.
 She is currently VP of Most Stuff for a film company, Winikur Productions.
 Past positions include Dean of Professional and Continuing Education at the Massachusetts College of Art and Design, Executive Director of the Boston Film/Video Foundation, Program Director for the Massachusetts Cultural Council, Development Director for Northern Light Productions and Director of the Center for Media Art at the American Center in Paris.

 Clara Chan: Clara Chan is a chamber music pianist as well as a math lecturer at Wellesley College.
 She has performed at regional venues such as St. Paul’s Episcopal Church in Brookline, Wilson Chapel and Temple Shalom in Newton, Longyear Museum in Chestnut Hill, Harvard and MIT, and Hebrew Senior Life in Brookline and Canton.
-She recruited performers for the classical music concert series for Newton Community Education’s Lifetime Learning Program for eight years and recently launched a new concert series Music Mondays hosted by the Scandinavian Center in Newton.
+She recruited performers for the classical music concert series for Newton Community Education’s Lifetime Learning Program for eight years and recently started co-producing a new concert series Music Mondays hosted by the Scandinavian Center in Newton.
 She has enjoyed bringing together musicians and audiences in Newton for years and is excited to play a role in supporting the larger cultural scene in Newton.

 Sam Belisle is an interdisciplinary artist living and working in Boston, Massachusetts.
 The Ohio native traveled east to attend graduate school at The School of the Museum of Fine Arts at Tufts University (SMFA).
 Since completing his master’s degree in 2018, Belisle has been participating in Boston’s gallery circuit, as well as engaging the community through grassroots art events.
 He has shown work at Adelson Gallery, Beacon Gallery, founded the Central artist residency and worked as a manager on the Webster Court Project.
 Belisle also received the “Emerging Artist” award in 2018 by the Faye Chandler Foundation at Boston City Hall.
 In 2020, Belisle and fellow artist Cal Rice opened Nearby Gallery in Newton Centre, MA.
 Nearby Gallery is a contemporary art gallery and community art space that focuses its efforts on creating opportunities for emerging artists and providing Newton and surrounding communities an accessible space to engage with fine art.